MJoergen/HyperRAM/PORTING.md

 ### Locating the I/O pad

-To determine the correct constraint to use I first located the I/O pin D22 in the device view in Vivado:
+To determine the correct constraint to use I first located the I/O pin D22 (for the top-level signal `CK`) in the device view in Vivado:

 ![device view](doc/device_view.png)